SNCF First Class seats from Paris on sale from just $76! Book now

 If you want to know more about the journey from Dresden to Cologne by train, look no further!

-The average journey time from Dresden to Cologne by train is 16 hours 28 minutes, although on the fastest services it can take just 12 hours 49 minutes.
-You'll usually find 11 trains per day traveling the 669 km between these two destinations.
+The average journey time from Dresden to Cologne by train is 17 hours 31 minutes, although on the fastest services it can take just 12 hours 49 minutes.
+You'll usually find 18 trains per day traveling the 669 km between these two destinations.
 You'll need to make 3 changes along the way as there are no direct services to Cologne.
-You're likely to be traveling with ICE, Trenitalia or DB to Cologne.
-As the main train operators on this route, all offer plenty of space for luggage and comfortable seating as standard.
+During your journey, you'll either be traveling with DB or ÖBB, as they are the main operators of services on this route.

 Book train tickets from Dresden to Cologne in advance instead of buying them on the day and you'll snap up the cheapest fares.
 You can check prices from Dresden to Cologne in our Journey Planner.